Hurworth-on-Tees: Amenities

 The church of All Saints is situated in the middle of the village.
 There may have been a church on the site as early as the 12th century.
 The church was extensively rebuilt in the 1830s and again in 1871.

 There was a school at Hurworth before 1770, when it was refounded.
 Currently the village has two schools.
 Hurworth Primary School caters for around 250 children aged 4–11.
-The secondary school is called Hurworth School Maths & Computing College; it caters for around 650 students aged 11–16.
+The secondary school is called Hurworth School; it caters for around 650 students aged 11–16.
 There was also a small independent school, Hurworth House School, which closed in the summer of 2010.

 The Hurworth Grange Community Centre is based in a manor house built in 1875 by the Backhouse family.
 Facilities include the large hall, meeting rooms, lounge bar, sports hall, football pitch, children's play area, 14 acre of grounds and a concrete skateboard ramp.
 Hurworth Grange was once visited by Rudyard Kipling; it is claimed that 'The Roman Centurion's Song' is based on a sarcophagus he saw there.

-The village has a number of other amenities including a fish and chip shop, village shop pubs, a garage, community karate club (Kyosho Karate) and a residential home.
+The village has a number of other amenities including an Italian restaurant, village shop, pubs (The Bay Horse and the Emerson Arms), a garage, community karate club (Kyosho Karate) and a residential home.

-Has a shop
+Demographics

 Transport

 The A167 road crosses the River Tees via Croft Bridge on its way towards Darlington, passing through Hurworth Place.
 The bridge was built on the site of an older one in 1673.
 The bridge has been closed to traffic many times in recent decades because of flooding of the Tees due to heavy rainfall in Teesdale.
 The fourth of the seven arches on the bridge marks the boundary between North Yorkshire and County Durham.

 The Stockton and Darlington Railway Company opened a branch line in 1829 which ran from Darlington and terminated within Hurworth parish, close to Croft Bridge.
 The settlement that grew up around it became known as Hurworth Place, described in 1834 as a hamlet in the township of Hurworth, growing rapidly under the influence of the railhead and coal depot.
 In 1841, the Great North of England Railway opened the main line between Darlington and York, passing through Hurworth parish; the previous branch line and terminus remained as goods facilities.
 A passenger station was built on the new line in Hurworth Place, although it was named Croft Station and later renamed Croft Spa Station after the village of Croft-on-Tees which faces Hurworth Place on the opposite bank of the Tees.
 The branch line and goods yard, by then known as Croft Depot, closed in 1964, and Croft Spa station closed in 1969, but the line remains, forming part of the East Coast Main Line between Darlington and Northallerton.

 When travelling on the East Coast Main Line it is possible to see Rockliffe Park training ground, which lies to the east of the village.
 It is the training ground for Middlesbrough FC.